 With the Microsoft Wireless Display Adapter, there are no options to customize what is shown on the screen when no one is connected.
 The default background screen shows the name of the given Display Adapter on a grey background with Microsoft’s logo in the middle of the screen.

-With Airtame, you can customize the background of the screen to show a website or dashboard when no one is streaming.
-You can use this feature to show important information (such as instructions on how to connect to the screen), a branded image, or even a dynamic dashboard of important KPIs.
+With Airtame, you can customize the Homescreen to show a website or dashboard when no one is streaming.
+You can use this feature to show important information such as guided text for users to start a stream, a branded image, a dynamic KPI dashboard, or even a slideshow using a tool like Google Slides.
+All you need is a URL.
 This versatile feature makes Airtame not just a collaboration tool, but also a lightweight digital signage device for your organization.